Cell culture: Applications of cell culture

 Mass culture of animal cell lines is fundamental to the manufacture of viral vaccines and other products of biotechnology.
 Culture of human stem cells is used to expand the number of cells and differentiate the cells into various somatic cell types for transplantation.
 Stem cell culture is also used to harvest the molecules and exosomes that the stem cells release for the purposes of therapeutic development.

 Biological products produced by recombinant DNA (rDNA) technology in animal cell cultures include enzymes, synthetic hormones, immunobiologicals (monoclonal antibodies, interleukins, lymphokines), and anticancer agents.
 Although many simpler proteins can be produced using rDNA in bacterial cultures, more complex proteins that are glycosylated (carbohydrate-modified) currently must be made in animal cells.
+Mammalian cells ensure expressed proteins are folded correctly and possess human-like glycosylation and post-translational modifications.
 An important example of such a complex protein is the hormone erythropoietin.
 The cost of growing mammalian cell cultures is high, so research is underway to produce such complex proteins in insect cells or in higher plants, use of single embryonic cell and somatic embryos as a source for direct gene transfer via particle bombardment, transit gene expression and confocal microscopy observation is one of its applications.
 It also offers to confirm single cell origin of somatic embryos and the asymmetry of the first cell division, which starts the process.

 Cell culture is also a key technique for cellular agriculture, which aims to provide both new products and new ways of producing existing agricultural products like milk, (cultured) meat, fragrances, and rhino horn from cells and microorganisms.
 It is therefore considered one means of achieving animal-free agriculture.
 It is also a central tool for teaching cell biology.